 All you need to get started in a virtual machine setup is virtual machine software and the OS ISO file as we discussed earlier.
 The best part is that you can run operating systems with as many profiles as you like.

-SSD (Solid State Drive) is much faster than HDD (Hard Disk Drive) (Hard Disk Drive).
-A machine with an SSD can perform fast shut down and restarts.
+SSD (Solid State Drive) is much faster than HDD (Hard Disk Drive).
+A machine with an SSD can perform fast shutdown and restarts.
 As a result, an SSD system is best suited for a dual boot configuration.

 A virtual machine is suitable for multitasking because it helps you to switch between operating systems with a single click.

-In this case, if you want to use Ubuntu for longer periods of time, it is better to use it in dual boot mode.
+In this case, if you want to use Ubuntu for longer periods, it is better to use it in dual boot mode.
 If you are willing to compromise time to restart, you will be able to operate at the system’s highest performance.